SEAWATER FOR OVER 200,000 SWIMMING POOLS OF

 "The Roller Coaster of Stairs", another water fun by Michele Leonardi architect.

-Construction of a off shore terminal in the ocean and a large axis of several subsea pipelines (arranged in parallel: not a single large pipeline, but several pipelines of the same diameter; system that can be implemented by addition in parallel) lying on the seabed, for the direct supply - i.e. without tankships - of the marinducts network with sea water.
-With the implementation, tank trucks could one day be useful, except for refueling pools of very isolated houses.
+Construction of an off-shore terminal in the sea and a large axis of several underwater pipelines (arranged in parallel: not one large pipeline, but several pipelines of the same diameter; system that can be realized by adding in parallel) lying on the seabed, for the direct supply - i.e. without tankships - of the marinducts network with seawater.
+With the implementation, tank trucks could be useful one day, except for filling pools of very isolated houses.

 The Pacific Ocean in front of Los Angeles Coast, California, U.S.A.

-Implementation of marinduct network, with derivations from Pacific Coast - going up the existing paths of fresh water, Colorado River, aqueducts, open channels, Colorado River, etc. - for transfer in remote places and desalination of seawater by means of solar thermal systems.
+Implementation of the Marinduct network, with derivations from Pacific Coast - going up the existing fresh water pathways, aqueducts, open canals, Colorado River, etc. - for transfer in remote places and desalination of seawater by means of solar thermal systems.
 So: fresh water also for agricultural use.
-In final, the marinducts could also reach Las Vegas and Phoenix.
+In final, eventually the Marinducts could also reach Las Vegas and Phoenix.
 Here the natural seawater can be used as it is or desalted.

 Also in this case the evaporated seawater of served pools is replaced with other seawater, or in alternative also with fresh water, within a reasonable time frame, i.e. minimizing the use of same fresh water, before being completely removed and replaced with new fresh seawater.